kjerstid/GEOF211_compendium/GEOF211_book/GFD/InertialOscillation.md

 Illustration of the velocity vectors for the inertial oscillation at various times steps.
 Herre, the initial condition is set to $U_0=iv$.
 The velocity vectors rotate clockwise with time.
 ```

-In real life, there is seldom/never a pure inertial balance, and the inertial oscillations will be advected by the background current as depicted in Figure {ref}`fig:InertialOscillation`.
+In real life, there is seldom/never a pure inertial balance, and the inertial oscillations will be advected by the background current as depicted in Figure {ref}`fig:InertialOscillations`.
 These inertial oscillations were observed during a drifter campaign in the northeast Pacific furing an October storm.

 ```{figure} ./inertial_oscillations.jpg